Seeed-Studio/ModelAssistant/docs/tutorials/export/pytorch_2_tflite.md

 ### Transform Examples

-Here are some model conversion examples for reference.
+Here are some model conversion examples (`int8` precision) for reference.

 ::: code-group